SleepInfinity/pronote-telegram-bot/README.md

 - [x] Add notifications for grades, homework, and schedules.
 - [x] Implement multi-language support (English, French, and more).
+- [x] Integrate AI assistance for homework and general questions.
 - [ ] Extend features to include additional Pronote functionalities.
 - [ ] Clean up the code and spread it into multiple files for more readability and scalability.